DvdMgr/HIPSTER/PerformanceAnalysis/COMMENT.md

 R1, R2, tau1 and tau2 refer all to L3.
 Assumptions:
-1) R2 is the bottleneck.
-This isn't a strong assumption as the results don't change to much if we consider R1 as the bottleneck.
-The only point is that the TC must have a good buffer.
+1) The number of packets (which is total message length M over packet length L) should be >> 1, otherwise the DS would send again packets that were correctly received but not yet acked as the acks are still being transmitted.
+Note that also retxed packets could be transmitted more times than necessary, but this is not taken into account in this analysis.
-2) The number of packets (which is total message length M over packet length L) should be >> 1, otherwise the DS would send again packets that were correctly received but not yet acked as the acks are still being transmitted.
-Note that also retxed packets could be transmitted more times than necessary, but this is not taken into account in this analysis
+2) Consideration: as the mass transmission of packets causes buffer overflow at the channel, the must wait 1 ms after a packet is sent.

 Given:
 M = message length in byte